 The MET Speaking Section gives test takers the opportunity to demonstrate their ability to describe a picture, talk about a personal experience related to the picture, give a personal opinion related to the picture, explain advantages and disadvantages of a given situation, and give an opinion and try to persuade the examiner to agree.
 The five stages of the test build on each other; as the test progresses, the linguistic and interactional demands become increasingly more challenging.

-Test takers participate in a structured, multistage task with one examiner.
+Test takers participate in a structured, digital, multistage speaking task.

 Test Scoring and Results